binpash/pash/evaluation/osdi22-eval/README.md

 $PASH_TOP/pa.sh -c 'echo Hello World!'         # this is typed _in_ the container
 ```

-To generate the performance figures, [install the R environment](https://cran.r-project.org/bin/linux/ubuntu/) and then install ggplot2 for R:
+In order to later generate the performance figures, [install the R environment](https://cran.r-project.org/bin/linux/ubuntu/) and then install ggplot2 for R:
 ```sh
 sudo R
 > install.packages('ggplot2', dep = TRUE)